 Speedy

-Speedy is not a turtle.
-She is a tortoise.
+Speedy was not a turtle.
+She was a tortoise.
 Tortoises are land animals; they cannot swim like most turtles.
-And Speedy is a female tortoise.
+And Speedy was a female tortoise.
 A female tortoise’s shell is flat on the bottom, while a male tortoise’s shell on the bottom is concave (curved inward).

-Speedy is a hingeback/leopard tortoise, although I usually refer to her as just a leopard tortoise (because of the spots on her shell).
+Speedy was a hingeback/leopard tortoise, although we usually referred to her as just a leopard tortoise (because of the spots on her shell).
 A hingeback tortoise has a hinge near the back of its shell that it uses to close the back of its shell, protecting its rear legs and tail from predators.
-When we first got Speedy in 1997, the hinge on her shell worked, but since she never had to use it to protect herself from predators in the wild, the hinge fused up and doesn’t move back and forth anymore.
+When we first got Speedy in 1997, the hinge on her shell worked, but since she never had to use it to protect herself from predators in the wild, the hinge fused up and didn’t move back and forth anymore.

 My son David gave Speedy her name because he thought it was funny, but Speedy was pretty quick for a tortoise, at least when she was younger.
 She was always on the move, walking around the house.
 And when she used to visit schools, I’d always have to watch where she went because she really liked to roam around.
 She got “lost” once at the back of the stage in Springdale School in Stamford, CT, behind all the chairs and boxes and stuff, and we couldn’t find her for about a half-hour!